After Vietnam duty, doctor devotes career to combating alcoholism

 “I was thinking at best we would be one-and-done,” he told the UConn Today website — in other words, one five-year grant would be the life span of the Alcohol Research Center.
 What would he have said in ’78 if someone told him the grant would be ongoing for four decades and the center would still exist in 2019?

 “You’re absolutely out of your mind,” he told UConn Today.
 Such centers usually have a life cycle of 10-15 years, officials say.

-The grant trail is as follows: The National Institutes of Health, an agency of the U.S. Department of Health and Human Services, has a subagency called the National Institute of Alcohol Abuse and Alcoholism.
-The NIAAA is “the lead federal agency for research on alcohol and health and the largest funder of alcohol research in the world,” per the NIH website.
+The grant trail is as follows: The National Institutes of Health (NIH), an agency of the U.S. Department of Health and Human Services (HHS), has a subagency called the National Institute of Alcohol Abuse and Alcoholism (NIAAA), “the lead federal agency for research on alcohol and health and the largest funder of alcohol research in the world,” per the NIH website.

 Reduced to organizational alphabet soup, the grant technically is traced to HHS, moves to NIH, continues through NIAAA, and ends up with ARC — UConn’s Alcohol Research Center.
-Got it?
+Simple, right?

 “The center has made a number of major contributions to our understanding, identification and treatment of alcoholism,” says Hesselbrock, who has received a Lifetime Achievement Award from the Research Society on Alcoholism.
 “One area of significant achievement is the contribution to clinical care — identifying new medications such as naltrexone and acamprosate, and improved behavioral interventions: brief interventions, cognitive behavioral interventions, improved 12-step interventions.”